Edith Cowan University (ECU) provides the ideal learning environment for people who want to reach their potential.

-From 2016, our eight Schools will collectively deliver more than 300 diverse courses across Health & Medical Sciences, Engineering, Education, Arts & Humanities, Business & Law, Nursing & Midwifery, Science and the Western Australian Academy of Performing Arts.
+Our eight Schools collectively deliver more than 250 diverse courses across Medical & Health Sciences, Engineering, Education, Arts & Humanities, Business & Law, Nursing & Midwifery, Science and the Western Australian Academy of Performing Arts.

 Courses are offered on our three campuses – Joondalup and Mount Lawley in metropolitan Perth and the South West Campus at Bunbury, 200km south of the capital city.
 ECU also offers a comprehensive suite of online study options.